Rope

 A rope is a group of yarns, plies, fibres, or strands that are twisted or braided together into a larger and stronger form.
-Ropes have tensile strength and so can be used for dragging and lifting.
+Ropes have high tensile strength and can be used for dragging and lifting.
 Rope is thicker and stronger than similarly constructed cord, string, and twine.

 Construction

-Rope may be constructed of any long, stringy, fibrous material, but generally is constructed of certain natural or synthetic fibres.
+Rope may be constructed of any long, fibrous material (e.g., rattan, a natural material), but generally is constructed of certain natural or synthetic fibres.
 Synthetic fibre ropes are significantly stronger than their natural fibre counterparts, they have a higher tensile strength, they are more resistant to rotting than ropes created from natural fibres, and they can be made to float on water.
 But synthetic ropes also possess certain disadvantages, including slipperiness, and some can be damaged more easily by UV light.

 Common natural fibres for rope are Manila hemp, hemp, linen, cotton, coir, jute, straw, and sisal.
 Synthetic fibres in use for rope-making include polypropylene, nylon, polyesters (e.g. PET, LCP, Vectran), polyethylene (e.g. Dyneema and Spectra), Aramids (e.g. Twaron, Technora and Kevlar) and acrylics (e.g. Dralon).
 Some ropes are constructed of mixtures of several fibres or use co-polymer fibres.
 Wire rope is made of steel or other metal alloys.
 Ropes have been constructed of other fibrous materials such as silk, wool, and hair, but such ropes are not generally available.
 Rayon is a regenerated fibre used to make decorative rope.

-The twist of the strands in a twisted or braided rope serves not only to keep a rope together, but enables the rope to more evenly distribute tension among the individual strands.
+The twist of the strands in a twisted or braided rope serves not only to keep a rope together, but also enables the rope to more evenly distribute tension among the individual strands.
 Without any twist in the rope, the shortest strand(s) would always be supporting a much higher proportion of the total load.

 Size measurement

 Because rope has a long history, many systems have been used to specify the size of a rope.
 In systems that use the inch (Imperial and US customary measurement systems), large ropes over 1 in diameter – such as those used on ships – are measured by their circumference in inches; smaller ropes have a nominal diameter based on the circumference divided by three (as a rough approximation of pi).
 In the metric system of measurement, the nominal diameter is given in millimetres.
-The current preferred international standard for rope sizes is to give the mass per unit length, in kilograms per metre.
-However, even sources otherwise using metric units may still give a "rope number" for large ropes, which is the circumference in inches.
+The current preferred international standard for rope sizes is to provide the mass per unit length, in kilograms per metre.
+However, even sources that otherwise use metric units may still give a "rope number" for large ropes, which is the circumference in inches.